laalaguer/video-duplicate-finder/README.md

 # Install

-Use Python virtual env to install the dependency in seclusion.
+Use Python virtual env to install the dependencies in isolation.

 ```bash
 # Install